Install Project Quay Using Podman on Oracle Linux

 • Build Automation - Git/GitHub/GitLab integration

-It can be deployed on either a Kubernetes cluster using an Operator, or as a standalone container or high availability cluster on Podman.
+It can be deployed on a Kubernetes cluster using an Operator or as a standalone container or high-availability cluster on Podman.

 Objectives

-Note: The steps provided do not include how to configure the registry using certificates.
-Therefore its recommended for non-production purposes or an internal/air-gapped environment.
+Note: The steps provided do not include configuring the registry using certificates.
+Therefore, it's recommended for non-production purposes or an internal/air-gapped environment.

 • Access to the Internet